-When many of us grill or entertain in the form of a cookout, often we think first and foremost about the main course, and then focus in on the sides.
+When many of us grill or entertain in the form of a cookout, we often think first and foremost about the main course and then focus on the sides.
 Appetizers can be a second thought at best.
-And hey, you are not in any way obligated to do anything more than put out chips and a dip, and let everyone anticipate the main event.
+And hey, you are not in any way obligated to do anything more than put out chips and a dip and let everyone anticipate the main event.
 However, for basically zero work and hardly any extra grilling time, you can wow your family and friends with grilled clams.

 How to Cook Clams on the Grill

-The easiest and fastest way to cook clams on the grill is simply to place them in their closed shells onto the rack.
+The easiest and fastest way to cook clams on the grill is simply to place them in their closed shells onto the rack of a hot grill.
 Then you just let the heat of the fire open the shells and warm the clams in their own juices.

 Best Kind of Clams to Grill

 You can grill basically any type of clam.
-There are three kinds of clams on the grill here: Littleneck, Cherrystone, Topneck.
-Quahogs, chowders, manilla, coquinas, also all great candidates for grilling.
+There are three kinds of clams on the grill here: Littleneck, Cherrystone, and Topneck.
+Quahogs, chowders, manillas, and coquinas are also all great candidates for grilling.
 The more locally you can get your clams, the fresher they will be!

 There are all sorts of sauces that are traditionally served with raw or lightly cooked bivalves (slams, mussels, oysters, etc.), such as mignonette or cocktail sauce.
 You can definitely put those alongside the clams, or you can offer up some lemon wedges, another common garnish.
 If your clams are super fresh — and I hope they are — a sprinkle of lemon juice is all the need to bring out their briny glory.

 What to Serve With Grilled Clams

 - Smoked Salmon Crostini with Herbed Mayo